greggubben/PhoneHomeBusyBox/README.md

   needsInitialized --> Initialize: Puzzle needs to be Initialized needsInitialized --> Playing: Puzzle is ready to Play Initialize --> Playing: Puzzle Initialized
-  Ready --> Playing: Puzzle is ready to Play
   Playing --> Done: Puzzle is Solved
   Done --> Ready: Control Wakes Up Puzzle for another game